2026/02 – Grayways

 NYCDOT BIKE LANE SAFETYNew York City Department of Transportation.

 Why does this matter?
 Because most people bike for recreation, not commuting.
-Nationally, twice as many Americans ride for fun as for transportation.
+Nationally, twice as many ride for fun as for transportation.
 In New York, state and city surveys show strong interest in bike tourism and recreational riding—especially trips that feel safe, scenic, and connected.
 If the city wants more people on bikes, it should design for how people actually ride.

-Screen Shot 2016-12-05 at 9.47.25 AM.png“U.S. Bicycling Participation Benchmarking Study, 2015,” People for Bikes (p.22)
+Screen Shot 2016-12-05 at 9.47.25 AM.pngU.S.
+Bicycling Participation Benchmarking Study, 2015, People for Bikes (p.22)

 Grayways would dramatically expand access to green space.
-It supports Parks & Recreation’s “Walk to a Park” goal by making far-flung parks—like Shirley Chisholm State Park or Orchard Beach—reachable without a car.
-It advances the vision of Parks Without Borders by treating the journey itself as part of the park experience.
-And by shifting recreational cycling away from already saturated routes, it would ease crowding during peak weekends and holidays.
+It supports Parks & Recreation’s Walk to a Park goal by making far-flung parks—like Shirley Chisholm State Park or Orchard Beach—reachable without a car.

 OHB Rau StHamilton Beach